-In addition to being classified by predominant channel abnormality, vascular malformations are categorized as either slow flow or fast flow.
-These terms refer to the rapidity of blood flowing through the lesion.
+Vascular malformations may be organized as slow flow or fast flow.
+These terms mean how fast the blood is flowing through the malformation.

-Capillary, lymphatic, and venous malformations are considered slow-flow lesions.
+Capillary, lymphatic, and venous malformations are slow flow lesions.

 Combined malformations may be either slow or fast flow.